cgranerob/ThUnmpy/README.md

 # Contents of Thunmpy package
 This repository contains four main files with functions.
 Each function contains its description.

-1) **ThunmFit**: contains several functions to perform fits of LST vs VNIR-SWIR indices.
+1) **ThunmFit**: contains several functions to perform fits of LST and VNIR-SWIR indices.

 	- linear_fit
 	- bilinear_fit